Fiserv/Commerce-Hub/docs/Resources/Guides/Multi-Use-Public-Key/Multi-Use-Public-Key-Encryption.md

 # Multi-Use Public Key Encryption

-The merchant uses a [multi-use public key _(MUPK)_](?path=docs/Resources/Guides/Multi-Use-Public-Key/Multi-Use-Public-Key-Management.md) for the asymmeteric encryption of _PaymentCard_, _PaymentEMV_ and _PaymentTrack_ card data, allowing the merchant the ability to securely store and send the data to Commerce Hub at a later time.
+The merchant uses a [generated multi-use public key _(MUPK)_](?path=docs/Resources/Guides/Multi-Use-Public-Key/Multi-Use-Public-Key-Management.md) for the asymmeteric encryption of _PaymentCard_, _PaymentEMV_ and _PaymentTrack_ card data, allowing the merchant the ability to securely store and send the data to Commerce Hub at a later time.

 <!-- theme: info -->
 > Commerce Hub supports encrypting `securityCode` data only when processing a [stored credentials](?path=docs/Resources/Guides/Stored-Credentials.md) [online, digital or mobile payment](?path=docs/Getting-Started/Getting-Started-Online.md) request when using a [PaymentToken](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) or an encrypted [PaymentCard](?path=docs/Resources/Guides/Payment-Sources/Payment-Card.md).
 This process enhances security and serves cardholder validation purposes.